 However, very few animal species have been studied.
 From the approximately 5500 mammalian species out there (including us humans), less than 50 species have been studied on a skeletal muscle level.
 That is only 0.9% of the total mammalian kingdom!
 We must therefore study these remaining species as their muscles may reveal unique characteristics that have not been discovered before.
 These discoveries may bring us closer to better understand how skeletal muscle functions in humans and bring us closer to better understand exceptional sporting performance.
 The MyoLab is interested in both human and animal performance, especially between animal species and within human populations.

-Performance markers between animal species
+Project - Performance markers between animal species

 Mother Nature has some pretty fast, strong and scary animals.
 Humans actually falls into the category of being the slowest and weakest.
 If we want to learn about performance, maybe we should study them… if they would allow us.

 Species are formed as a result of small genetic differences.
 Mammals share a number of genes that are similar, with merely slight differences in their genetic code itself.
 Comparative, there are vast differences between land mammals on a morphological level.
 These include size, stature, muscle mass and limb length, to name a few.
 Muscle function of the various wild animal species are very poorly studied (only 0.9% of the 5500 mammal species have been studied on a muscular level.

 The Myolab has already made some headway with regards to muscle contractility, metabolism and structure of some African wildlife species.
 For starters, the cat species (lion, caracal and cheetah) have more than 50% type IIX muscle fibres.
 Their prey, that includes the springbok, kudu, mountain reedbuck, blesbok and fallow deer also has more than 50% type IIX fibres.
 These fibres are very strong in comparison to the human equivalent.